virtapi/LARS/README.md

 ---

 ## Configuration
-Every configuration option for the deployment is listed in `config.sh`:
+Every configuration option for the deployment is listed in `config_build.sh` which is used during the build process from [rebuild_and_copy](https://github.com/virtapi/LARS/blob/master/rebuild_and_copy.sh) (outside of the ISO) and from [customize_airootfs.sh](https://github.com/virtapi/LARS/blob/master/airootfs/root/customize_airootfs.sh) (inside the ISO chroot).
+It will be  temporarily copied into the build directory and deleted afterwards.
+The copy won't be included in the ISO (so you could place sensitive information here)!
 * DHCP_SERVER - FQDN/IP of your DHCP/Image Server
 * DHCP_USER - ssh user to copy the images
 * DHCP_PATH - where to place the created ISO